 The narrative shall address, at a minimum, the following:

 A general Bar Chart schedule showing the anticipated starting and completion dates of design and construction.
-Construction shall include MOT and construction phasing with a minimum time measurement in days.
+Construction shall include MOT and construction phasing with a minimum time measurement in weeks.
 The schedule shall depict a reasonable phasing plan corresponding to key project dates considering NEPA status and ROW acquisition schedules.
 The Shortlisted Offeror may add any additional major work items to further describe the intended work.

 Approach to designing a cost-effective structure which meets all minimum design requirements.
 Describe the anticipated structure being proposed.